koreader/koreader/README.md

 KOReader is a document viewer application, originally created for Kindle e-ink readers.
-It currently runs on Kindle, Kobo, PocketBook, Ubuntu Touch and Android (2.3+) devices.
-Developers can also run a KOReader emulator for development purposes on desktop PCs with Linux, Windows and Mac OSX (experimental for now).
+It currently runs on Kindle, Kobo, PocketBook, Ubuntu Touch and Android devices.
+Developers can also run a KOReader emulator for development purposes on desktop PCs with Linux, Windows and Mac OSX.

 Main features for users
 -----------------------